martinthomson/escape-report/draft-thomson-escape-report.md

 are published on the IAB website {{CFP}}.

-The Workshop was conducted under Chatham House rule {{CHATHAM-HOUSE}}, meaning that statements cannot be attributed to individuals or organizations.
+The Workshop was conducted under Chatham House rule {{CHATHAM-HOUSE}}, meaning that statements cannot be attributed to individuals or organizations without explicit authorization.

 ## Agenda